Ram4Fintech/Fintech_Bootcamp_Project_3_Group_3/README.md

 *Group 3: Shayan, Isabel, Ram*

-*The code for this project is written in VS Code using Python Script and Remix using Solidity*
+*The machine learning portion of this project was developed in Google Colab to leverage its powerful GPU capabilities.
+The remainder of the code was written in VS Code using Python, and Remix was utilised for the Solidity components.*

 ---
 ## Overview